gemandyruby/gemandyruby.github.io/_stories/artschool.md

 “Anyway,” she said, twirling her hair.
 “My shoulders are, like, way broader than that.
 And my boobs?
 Babe, please.
 They’re perkier than this sad sketch you’ve got going on.”
 She cupped her large breasts to demonstrate.

 Ruby tossed down her pencil in frustration.
-“You’re insufferable.”

 Gem laughed, standing upright and taking another bite of her candy bar.
 “You’re cute when you’re mad.”
 She ruffled Ruby’s hair and leaned in to whisper, “You’re lucky to have me as a muse.”
 Her eyes sparkled mischievously, and her smile was as radiant as ever.
 Gem winked before sauntering back toward the platform, still munching on her candy bar.